 The flower beds are replanted several times a year.
 The lead gardener told me that the landscaping team planted over one thousand tulips this Spring.
 I’m not sure if it was the wind during the day of my visit, but these tulips were some of the most opened blooms that I have seen.

 Not only are the beds filled with tulips, but vegetables like snow peas and cabbage.
-I’m not sure how the gardens at Magnolia Market are so green in Waco, Texas.
-I can hardly keep my grass alive during the summer.
+The gardens at Magnolia Market are so lush and full of seasonal favorites.

 You can find lush planter boxes throughout the Silos.
 For instance, these boxes outside the garden area are filled with a beautiful mix of flowers, plants and even cabbage.
 In addition, I love the flower filled planters along the swings near the lawn, as well.